fable-compiler/Fable/docs/compiling.md

 ./build.sh  // on unix
 ```

+The most commonly used attributes (`TestFixture` and `Test`) and their respective
+`SetUp`/`TearDown` counterparts are implemented.
+For assertions, however, only
-> Note: For now only `TestFixture` and `Test` attributes, and `Assert.AreEqual` are available, but more features will be available soon.
+`Assert.AreEqual` is available.
+But more features will be available soon.

-> Note: As attributes are only read by name, it's possible to use custom-defined attributes without the `NUnit` dependency if needed.
+> Note: As attributes are only read by name, it's possible to use custom-defined
+attributes without the `NUnit` dependency if needed.

+For Visual Studio users, there's a similar plugin to convert Visual Studio Unit
+Tests to Mocha.

 ## Samples